Characteristic cycles and the microlocal geometry of the Gauss map, I: Tensor categories of germs

 For~$u\in U$ we obtain an exact category~$\VB(A, u)$ of~{\em germs of vector bundles} whose objects are the pairs $\alpha=(\scrF_\alpha, U_\alpha)$ of a Zariski open neighborhood $U_\alpha \subseteq U$ of $u$ and~$\scrF_\alpha \in \VB(A, U_\alpha)$, with morphisms

 where the limit runs over all Zariski open neighborhoods $W \subseteq U_\alpha \cap U_\beta$ of $u$.
-We equip these categories of germs with the convolution product induced by the one on $\VB(A, U)$ in the obvious way.
-Then for $u\in U$ we get a commutative diagram of exact tensor categories
+We equip these categories of germs with the convolution product induced by the one on $\VB(A, U)$.
+For $u\in U$ we get a commutative diagram of exact tensor categories

-in which all arrows are {\em exact} tensor functors in the sense that they send exact sequences to exact sequences, and except for the bottom one they are faithful.
+where all arrows are {\em exact} tensor functors in the sense that they send exact sequences to exact sequences, and except for the bottom one they are faithful.